Vyral/base-template/_posts/2021-08-26-how-to-help-your-sellers-price-correctly.md

 No matter what market we’re in, **price is still the most important factor in selling a home**.
 I have over 20 years of real estate experience, and I can confidently say that pricing is 90% of marketing homes.
 No matter what objections a buyer may have, if a home is priced correctly, it will sell.

 In our changing market, how can you help your clients price their homes correctly while still getting top dollar?
-One thing is for sure: **never guarantee your seller a specific amount of money from selling their home**.
+One thing is for sure: **Never guarantee your seller a specific amount of money from selling their home**.
 This is a surefire way to make your client mad at you.

 {% include pullquote.html %}